triton-inference-server/server/docs/model_configuration.rst

 ^^^^^^^^^^^^^^^

-Dynamic batching is a feature of the inference server that allows non-batched inference requests to be combined by the server, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.
+Dynamic batching is a feature of the inference server that allows inference requests to be combined by the server, so that a batch is created dynamically, resulting in the same increased throughput seen for batched inference requests.
 The dynamic batcher should be used for :ref:`stateless <section-models-and-schedulers>` models.
-The dynamically created batches are distributed to all :ref:`instances <section-instance-groups>` configured for the model.
+The dynamically created batches are distributed to all :ref:`instances
+<section-instance-groups>` configured for the model.

 Dynamic batching is enabled and configured independently for each model using the :cpp:var:`ModelDynamicBatching